tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step7_tags_object.md

 <img src="images/openapistep7.png"/>
 {% endif %}

-The `tags` object provides a way to group the paths (endpoints) in the Swagger UI display.
+The `tags` object allows you to arrange the `paths` (endpoints) into named groups in the Swagger UI display.

 {% if site.format == "web" %}
 * TOC